regisftm/owasp-toronto/demo/03-calico-installation.md

 ### Calico Configuration

-**Optionally** You can download the custom resources necessary to configure Calico using the command bellow.
+**Optionally** You can download the custom resources necessary to configure Calico using the command below.

 ```bash
 curl https://raw.githubusercontent.com/projectcalico/calico/v3.26.0/manifests/custom-resources.yaml -O
 ```

-If you wish to customize the Calico install, customize the downloaded `custom-resources.yaml` manifest locally.
+**Optionally** You can download the custom resources necessary to configure Calico using the command below.

-The following `yaml` is the custom resources configuration that we will use in this demostration.
+The following `yaml` is the custom resources configuration we will use in this demonstration.
 Copy and apply it to the control-plane node.

 ```yaml
 kubectl apply -f - <<-EOF